 Once you’ve had your fill, make your way to historic Old Town.
 There, you’ll find two galleries, the Blue Heron Gallery and the Backstreet Gallery, which stand within a block of each other.
 At the Backstreet Gallery, a co-op where the artists are also part of the business, you can sign up for a class to learn some of the techniques displayed on the walls.
 The Blue Heron Gallery is ocean-themed, with art that reflects the feel of the water mere blocks away.

 Walking around Old Town visiting the galleries and eclectic shops is bound to make you hungry for lunch.
-Stop by the Maple Street Grille, owned by Mari, the chef, and her husband, Lane.
+Stop by Mari’s Kitchen, owned by Mari, the chef, and her husband, Lane.
 Their food is partly inspired by Mari’s Romanian heritage, with dishes such as a Romanian meatball sandwich and Hungarian beef goulash.
 Other entrées, like their Gorgonzola burger or chicken Marsala, will satisfy anyone’s appetite.

-Take in the rest of Old Town this afternoon, stopping by quirky shops such as Leather Works, Funky Monkey Toys, and Kitchen Klutter.
+Take in the rest of Old Town this afternoon, stopping by quirky shops such as Leather Works and Kitchen Klutter.
 Need a pick-me-up?
-Stop by BJ’s Ice Cream parlor, home to old-fashioned ice cream and taffy.
+Stop by BJ’s Ice Cream Parlor, home to old-fashioned ice cream and taffy.
 Once you have your cone piled high with your favorite flavor, make your way to the Old Town Park, where you can enjoy the riverfront.

 The dinner options are plentiful in Florence, including within Old Town.
 We recommend 1285 Restobar, which combines Italian food with a comfortable and relaxing environment.
 Their menu offers a wide variety of pizzas among other selections, with accommodations for the kids and dietary preferences such as vegan, vegetarian, and gluten-free.
 All of this comes with a view of the river and an extensive drink list at your fingertips.